 Second, Condition No 2 violates the principle of unconstitutional conditions.
-Here, there are no impacts from the proposed dwelling that justify Condition No 2 demanding the Roberts' property be set aside for the benefit of a single neighbor.
+Here, there are no impacts from the proposed dwelling that justify Condition No 2 demanding their property be set aside for the benefit of a single neighbor.
 There is no essential nexus between the purpose of the OSS regulation and demanding 71% of the Roberts' lot be removed.
 The purpose of the regulation is to protect neighboring views of the ocean.
 The Roberts' dwelling has no impact on the Cabin's views of the ocean.

 The purpose of the OSS is not to make a home invisible to its neighbors.
 It protects one thing and only one thing - neighbors' views of the ocean.
-The Roberts' dwelling does not interfere with that regulatory purpose one bit.
+The Roberts' dwelling harms that not a bit.